 This is a batch feed type disposal, what does that mean?

 There are two feed types for garbage disposals; batch feed and continuous feed.
 The main difference between batch feed and continuous feed type disposals is how they process food wastes.
 In a continuous feed type model, you can keep adding food wastes while the disposal is working.
-On the other hand, a batch feed model process wastes in batches, you have to fill the disposal unit first, then close it, and only then it starts grinding.
+On the other hand, a batch feed model process wastes in batches, you have to fill the disposal unit first, then close it, and only then does it start grinding.
 This is safer than a continuous feed type though it may be a little inconvenient to some.